koenbok/Framer/extras/Docs/NavComponent.md

 ###### .dialog(layer : Layer, animate=true : Bool)

+Animate in from the center with the background faded.

 ###### .modalLeft(layer : Layer, animate=true : Bool)

+Animate in from the left with the background faded.

 ###### .modalTop(layer : Layer, animate=true : Bool)

+Animate in from the top with the background faded.

 ###### .modalRight(layer : Layer, animate=true : Bool)

+Animate in from the right with the background faded.

 ###### .modalBottom(layer : Layer, animate=true : Bool)

+Animate in from the bottom with the background faded.

 ###### .back()

+Go back to the previous layer and use the inverse animation.

 ### TODO

+- Inbox example scroll content is wrong
 - Check transition events
 - Wrapping of NavComponent
 - Hooks for startForward, endForward etc.